Sparkadelic177/BankDatabase/README.md

 # BankDatabase

 ## Summary
-  Design and implement a simple database system for a bank and provided an API that works with the database to create, view, update and delete information.
+  Design and implement a simple database system for a bank and provided an API that works with the database to create, view, update, and delete information.

 ## The “backend”
   From a broad perspective, the database consist of a list of accounts.
 Clients and bank workers and/or administrators can then perform transactions and other actions on those accounts.